bothub-it/bothub/README.md

 ## About

-Bothub is the Github for NLP datasets, that allows to build, improve and translate them.
+BotHub is an NLP as a service tool that enables users to build, improve or translate datasets that extracts metadata from text.

 You can read more about the project's purpose on this [blog post](https://push.al/en/this-is-how-bothub-started/).